pratikchaubey05/KharidLo/README.md

 # KharidLo

-KharidLo is an full fledged simple E-Commerce web-Application which is developed from scratch using MERN Stack.
+KharidLo is a full fledged simple E-Commerce web-Application which is developed from scratch using MERN Stack.
 The WebApp offers all the necessary working functionality which is necessary in an E-Commerce website with a simplistic UI design and easily understandable elements it provides a seamless operability experience.
 Ofcourse it has space and areas for improvement as it is a project in progress.
+(Mongoose is used as ODM).

 ## Demo
 Visit: https://kharidlo.herokuapp.com/